-The High Efficiency Particulate Air, or HEPA, filter, was developed to protect scientists from radiation as they worked on an atomic bomb during World War II.
-Today these filters are often used in hospitals, science labs and even homes.
+The High Efficiency Particulate Air, or HEPA, filter, was developed to protect scientists from radiation as they built an atomic bomb during World War II.
+Today these filters are frequently used in hospitals, science labs and even homes.

-These filters have a MERV rating of 1721, depending on the kind.
-This rating indicates how effectively a filter can clear pollutants from the air.
+These filters have a MERV rating of 1721, depending on the brand.
+This rating shows how effectively a filter can clear pollutants from the air.

-Because of their high-efficiency filtration capabilities, HEPA filters are thick and can limit airflow.
-It’s important to touch base with Broad Ripple Service Experts Heating & Air Conditioning to confirm your heating and cooling system can handle one.
+Because of their high-efficiency filtration abilities, HEPA filters are dense and can limit airflow.
+It’s important to touch base with Broad Ripple Service Experts to verify your heating and cooling system can handle one.

-Media air cleaners are much thicker than basic air filters.
+Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
-This barrier attaches closely against your HVAC unit.
+This barrier mounts closely against your HVAC equipment.

 These filters work longer too, commonly between three to six months.

 There are several different types of electronic filtering systems you can install in your home.